Windows Hello Fingerprint Not Working: The Fix Ladder

 For the driver rollback, open Device Manager, right-click the biometric device, choose Properties, go to the Driver tab, and click Roll Back Driver if the button is enabled.
 It’s only enabled when Windows has a previous version cached, which is most often the case right after an update.
 That puts you back on the driver that worked yesterday.

 For the update rollback, go to Settings > Windows Update > Update history > Uninstall updates and remove the most recent quality update, then reboot.
 Microsoft will try to reinstall it within a few days, so this is a stopgap.
 Use the window to install a current OEM biometric driver before the update comes back.
-If you keep seeing the same broken update reapply, our guide on deleting Windows Update files can help clean the cache before you retry.
+If you keep seeing the same broken update reapply, the guide on deleting Windows Update files can help clean the cache before you retry.

 #Step 6: When the Hardware Has Actually Failed